flyve-mdm/web-mdm-dashboard/_posts/static/2017-12-26-how-to-translate.md

 description: We Translate with Transifex
 category: contributing
 ---

 ### I know a lot of languages

 Great!
 You can help us translating the project.
-We are currently translating to Korean, Spanish, French, Portuguese, Russian and Japanese.
+We are currently translating to Korean, Spanish, French, Portuguese, Russian, Japanese and more.

 ### But wait, I'm an expert in a different language

-If you are an expert in another language we are not currently translating, you can request this language in Transifex and help us to reach more customers in their own language.
+If you are an expert in other language we are not currently translating, you can request this language in Transifex and help us to reach more customers in their own language.

 ### Let's Translate

 We use [Transifex](https://www.transifex.com/) to translate our projects.
 To start contributing with translations you require an account and request to join the team of Flyve MDM.

-After you are accepted you can now go to the [Flyve MDM organization](https://www.transifex.com/flyve-mdm/public/), you'll see all the projects listed, click on any of them and you'll see a graphic with the statistics of Source Strings translations.
+After you are accepted you can now go to the [Flyve MDM organization](https://www.transifex.com/flyve-mdm/) where you'll see all the projects listed to your left and a graphic with the statics of Source Strings translations

 <img src="https://i.imgur.com/5GVBzbu.png" alt="All projects">